 - In Mai-Otome Tomoe "takes care" of a captured Shizuru, who pretends to love her (in what one blogger compared to acting lobotomized).
 It later turns out that it really was all a lie, and Tomoe loses what little sanity she had left at that point.

-- "Solaris" in the Fullmetal Alchemist manga is probably type #1, but that doesn't stop her from taunting Havoc with a good, old-fashion "I thought we had something," before she attacks.
+- "Solaris" in Fullmetal Alchemist is probably type #1, but that doesn't stop her from taunting Havoc with a good, old-fashion "I thought we had something," before she attacks.

 - The bulk of Kannazuki no Miko's ending was set off with Himeko asking this to Chikane, apparently not sure if telling Himeko she loved her was part of her plan or actually true.

-- In the Code Geass Alternate Continuity manga, Nightmare Of Nunnally, Nunnally asks this of her friend, Alice, when the latter was revealed to be an agent of Britannia.
+- In Code Geass: Nightmare of Nunnally, Nunnally asks this of her friend, Alice, when the latter was revealed to be an agent of Britannia.
 It wasn't.

-- Let's not forget the Anime's second season, after the Black Knights betray Lelouch and Kallen is left believing Lelouch's 1) response.
+- Let's not forget the anime's second season, after the Black Knights betray Lelouch and Kallen is left believing Lelouch's response along the lines of the first example at the top.
 It was a lie, of course.

 - Kallen didn't completely believe it, either, because as she walked away, she heard Lelouch say "Kallen, you have to live."
 It was later on, when she kisses Lelouch to see what he really feels, and his face remains expressionless, that she decides to believe it and sever ties with him.
 "Then, goodbye, Lelouch."
 "Then, it is goodbye, Kallen."
 (Kallen didn't hear him say that, and the viewers don't get to see Lelouch's face when he says that.)